-MANAGEMENT'S DISCUSSION AND ANALYSIS APRIL 30, 2021
+MANAGEMENT'S DISCUSSION AND ANALYSIS OCTOBER 31.
+2021

-The effective date of this report is June 9, 2021.
+The effective date of this report is December 8, 2021.

 This Management's Discussion and Analysis ("MD&A") contains certain "Forward-Looking Statements."
-All statements, other than statements of historical fact included herein, including without limitation, statements regarding potential mineralization and resources, exploration and evaluation activities, and future plans of Olivut Resources Ltd. (the "Company" or "Olivut") are forward-looking statements that involve various known and unknown risks and uncertainties and other factors that could cause actual results to differ materially from expected results, including but not limited to changes in future prices of precious minerals, variations in resources and grades, accidents, labour disputes and other risks associated with the exploration and mining industry, delays in obtaining governmental approvals and financing, and the emergence of widespread health emergencies or pandemics, including the magnitude and duration of the current COVID-19 pandemic and its impact on the global economy and financial market conditions and the Company's business, results of operations, financial condition and prospects.
+All statements, other than statements of historical fact included herein, including without limitation, statements regarding potential mineralization and resources, exploration and evaluation activities, and future plans of Olivut Resources Ltd. (the "Company" or "Olivut") are forward-looking statements that involve various known and unknown risks and uncertainties and other factors that could cause actual results to differ materially from expected results, including but not limited to changes in future prices of precious minerals, variations in resources and grades, accidents, labour disputes and other risks associated with the exploration and mining industry, delays in obtaining governmental approvals and financing, and the emergence of widespread health emergencies or pandemics, including the magnitude and duration of the current novel Coronavirus ("COVID-19") pandemic and its impact on the global economy and financial market conditions and the Company's business, employees and consultants, results of operations, financial condition and prospects.
 Other than as required by applicable laws, the Company does not update or revise any such forward-looking statements to reflect events or circumstances after the date of this document or to reflect the occurrence of unanticipated events.
 Accordingly, readers should not place undue reliance on forward-looking statements.

-This MD&A provides a detailed analysis of the business of the Company and compares the results for the three and six months ended April 30, 2021 and the comparative periods in 2020.
-In order to better understand this MD&A, it should be read in conjunction with the unaudited condensed interim financial statements for the quarter ended April 30, 2021 and the annual financial statements of the Company for the year ended October 31, 2020.
+This MD&A provides a detailed analysis of the business of the Company and compares the results for the three months and the year ended October 31, 2021 and the comparative periods in 2020.
+In order to better understand this MD&A, it should be read in conjunction with the annual financial statements for the years ended October 31, 2021 and 2020.
 The Company prepares and files with various Canadian regulatory authorities its financial statements and MD&A in Canadian dollars and in accordance with International Financial Reporting Standards ("IFRS").